We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Explore other ways to be intimate

 Sex isn’t the only way to be intimate.
-It can be helpful for you and your partner to engage in other forms of intimacy to find what works best for them — whether that’s through physical touch (like hugging or cuddling) or deep conversation.
+It can be helpful for you and your partner to engage in other forms of intimacy to find what works best for both of you — whether that’s through physical touch (like hugging or cuddling) or deep conversation.

 Seek out or engage with a support system

-Sometimes, it’s necessary to find an outside support system that can help you work through their feelings and provide unbiased advice.
+Sometimes, it’s necessary to find an outside support system that can help you work through your feelings and provide unbiased advice.
 This could include friends, family, or a counselor.

 There are plenty of books that offer further explanation about religious and nonreligious celibacy, including:

 - “A History of Celibacy” by Elizabeth Abbott